Ultimate Guide to Understanding Bowels After Paralysis

 In digital stimulation, you use your index finger to perform a circular motion in the rectum.
 That allows the anal sphincter to relax.
 As an effect of digital rectal stimulation, removing stool from the rectum is easier.

 One or more suppositories can stimulate the nerve endings in the rectum.
 A suppository causes contraction of the bowel.
 The glycerine from a suppository can draw water into the stool.

 Suppositories work as stool softeners, changing the stool consistency and allowing for bowel management, getting it out of your body.

 A mini enema may be used to soften and lubricate stool.
 Thanks to this, the mini enema can prevent constipation and allow you to achieve proper bowel management.

 Stimulant laxatives help the stool to move in the bowel.
 Some of them include polyethylene glycol.
 These products stimulate the colon to move the stool and are commonly used in bowel programs.

 Some of the things that can influence the effectiveness of a bowel program among people who suffer from SCI are:

 If you have any problems with stool and have a problem with complete bowel movements, you should immediately seek medical help and find a program that can improve your health.
-By doing so, you can save your health and start recovering by bringing a healthy bowel function back into your life.
+Doing so can save your health and start recovering by bringing healthy bowel function back into your life.

 If you suffer because of SCI, you need medical attention.
 Additionally, you might also need legal services.
-Thanks to professional legal support, you are not going to leave a meeting with your insurance company empty-handed.
+Thanks to professional legal support, you will not leave a meeting with your insurance company empty-handed.